ffiori/highlight-api-demos/README.md

 - We should be careful not to break other processing of the DOM or cached elements, as the number of children/siblings of a node could change.
 This means the rest of the webpage should support dynamic changes in the DOM and act accordingly.
 - Some cases are not easy to handle.
 For example, highlighting a chunk of text that crosses a node boundary.
-- Performance could be impacted due to the DOM growing too much.
+- Performance could be impacted due to the cost of allocating the `<span>`s and adding them to the DOM, including the cost of rerunning layout.
 This could affect operations such as rendering frames or performing other actions needed by the site itself.
 See [Demo 2](https://github.com/ffiori/highlight-api-demos/tree/add-readme#demo-2-performance-of-both-approaches) for a performance comparison with the Highlight API.

 - Reverting the operation is not easy in non-trivial sites.
 We should traverse the DOM looking for spans with this specific id or class and delete them while reinserting their content into the same place it was before.
 Furthermore, this operation could be computationally expensive if the DOM's got too big and there are many highlighted spans to remove.

 Here is a possible way of implementing this technique to highlight selected text that would only work for simple sites: